 Spondylolisthesis usually develops in the spine's low back; your lumbar spine.
 The lumbar spine is exposed to directional pressures while it carries, absorbs, and distributes most of your body's weight at rest and during activity.
 In other words, while your lumbar spine is carrying and absorbing body weight, it also moves in different directions (eg, rotate, bend forward).
 Sometimes, this combination causes excessive stress to the vertebra and/or its supporting structures, and may lead to a vertebral body slipping forward over the vertebrae beneath.

 If a family member (eg, mother, father) has spondylolisthesis, your risk for developing the disorder may be greater.
 Some activities make you more susceptible to spondylolisthesis.
 Gymnasts, linemen in football, and weight lifters all put significant pressure and weight on their low backs.
 Think about gymnasts and the positions they put their body in: They practically bend in half backwards—that's an extreme arched back.
 They also twist through the air quickly when doing flips and then land, absorbing the impact through their legs and low back.
 Those movements put substantial stress on the spine, and spondylolisthesis can develop as a result of repeated excessive strains and stress.

-The x-ray below gives you a good example of spondylolisthesis.
+The x-ray below shows you a good example of a lumbar spondylolisthesis.
 Look at the area the arrow is pointing to: You can see that the vertebra above the arrow isn't in line with the vertebra below it.
 It's slipped forward; it's spondylolisthesis.